october-widgets/library/src/FormWidgets/Money/README.md

 ![Packagist](https://img.shields.io/packagist/dt/owl/money.svg)

 ### Installation
-To install the Tagbox widget with your plugin, add the following to your plugin's ```composer.json``` file.
+To install the Money widget with your plugin, add the following to your plugin's ```composer.json``` file.

 ```json
 "require": {